Target context definition

 When you define a target context, you specify a unique combination of target and product.
 Defining a target context allows you to:

+Specify products that you expect to be active for a target.
 If a product is not active at a target, a signal can be made to BMC AMI Ops Automation to start that product.

+Display the status of that target and product combination.
 A CAS monitors active products automatically when it initializes.
 Specifying a target context definition causes the CAS to report the status of a product even if that product is not active.

-• Define a security profile for that target context
+- Define a security profile for that target context.

 To define target contexts